Parsec

 Use Cases

-• Stream games from a powerful desktop to a low-power device (TV box, laptop, handheld)
+• Stream PC games from a powerful host to low-power devices (TV box, handheld, laptop)

 Limitations and Considerations